[responsive_menu_pro]

 Local Reverse charge

-As an anti-fraud measure, the reverse charge mechanism applies to the following supplies made to a registered taxpayer, regardless of whether they are made domestically or cross-border:
+As an anti-fraud measure, the reverse charge mechanism is applicable to supplies made to a registered taxpayer, both domestically and cross-border, for the following circumstances:

-• Real estate-related services (e.g., building, enlargement, and demolition) that need acknowledgment or notice by the Construction Authority;
+• Real estate-related services that require acknowledgment or notification procedures by the Construction Authority

-• Goods supplied as security and being implemented;
+• Goods provided as security and currently being enforced

 Cross-Border Supplies